IBM/ubiquity-docker-plugin/README.md

 backend = "spectrum-scale"  # The storage backend to use.
 Valid values include "spectrum-scale-nfs" and "spectrum-scale".

 [DockerPlugin]
-address = "0.0.0.0"                        # IP address of plugin
-port = 9000                                # Port to serve docker plugin functions pluginsDirectory = "/etc/docker/plugins/"  # Docker plugin directory (create if not already created by Docker)
+port = 9000                                # Port to serve docker plugin functions pluginsDirectory = "/etc/docker/plugins/"  # Point to the location of the configured Docker plugin directory (create if not already created by Docker)

 [UbiquityServer]